Get a student from Chemical and Biotechnical Technology and Food Technology as an intern

 The internship starts in January or August and lasts for 10 weeks.
 After the end of the internship period, the student and the company can agree that the final exam project will be written in cooperation with the company.

-As the internship is a part of the programme, your company has no financial obligations towards the student.
+As the internship is a part of the Chemical and Biotechnical Technology and Food Technology programme, your company is not obliged to pay a salary to the intern.

 If the internship takes place in a company in Denmark, the student is covered by the act on worker's compensation (lov om arbejdsskadesikring), cf. Ministerial Order no.185 from 23 February 2017, and by the act on liability for damages (lov om erstatningsansvar).